 - Generally assist sworn police personnel as directed

-- Assist sworn police personnel with detained or arrested persons; PSOs often accompany sworn officers to detention or jail facilities
+- Assist sworn police personnel with detained or arrested persons

-- Valid Texas driver's license with a satisfactory driving record that meets or exceeds UT System policy and standards to operate any UT vehicle
+- Valid Texas driver's license with a satisfactory driving record that meets or exceeds UT System policy and standards to operate a state vehicle

 - Flexibility to work days, evenings, or nights; overtime may be required

-All successful candidates are required to comply with all UT System Police or departmental policies, procedures, and directives as well as UT System Rules and Regulations of the Board of Regents, institutional rules, regulations, policies, and procedures.
+All successful candidates are required to comply with all UT System Police or departmental policies, procedures, and directives as well as the Rules and Regulations of the Board of Regents of The University of Texas System.